 The FFGA budget for the PCEP is \$1.931 billion in year of expenditure (YOE) dollars.
 The JPB adopted a revised budget of \$2.44 billion (\$2.39 billion for FTA reporting purposes) on December 6, 2021.
 This new budget reflects a total increase of \$462 million from the FFGA budget.
 The new budget has been incorporated into the JPB's Recovery Plan.
+The JPB reports that the CHSRA is somewhat delinquent in paying PCEP invoices, resulting in the need to draw on the agency's letter of credit.

-Table 2 below presents the PCEP costs as of July 31, 2023.
+Table 2 below presents the PCEP costs as of August 31, 2023.
 The JPB re-forecasts the estimated cost at completion (EAC) monthly.